 “Young man, are you getting off here?”
 The woman over my shoulder asked.
 I shook my head left to right and she squeezed past me.
 I still had a ways to go.
 At the bus stops, more people would exit than board and finally a seat became free.
 I sat down in the darkness, cold on the outside, sweaty inside my coat and tired.
 I was tired of the darkness at noon, tired of apartments with no heating, tired of wet socks and the thin shoes I wore.
 I looked around the bus at the other people riding.
 They all had on leather coats like me, some of the women in fancier furs.
 Each face weary and tired and red from frost bite, but relieved to be almost home to warmth and comfort.
 Almost.
 At that moment, for the first time since I had moved to Russia, I realized just how far away from home I was.
 I didn’t know why, I hadn’t been home in over a year, almost two years actually, but the thought stung me, the way my ears stung when I didn’t wear a hat.

 The windows rattled behind my head as if they were about to burst when the bus hit a small pothole.

 Over the radio a song I knew, in my native language, began to play.

 “Everybody’s doing a brand new dance now/come on baby do the locomotion.”

 In the dark, I smiled to myself and thought, “I’m the only person on this bus who understands the words to this song.”

 The thought had barely scampered across my mind before a heavy loneliness crushed down on me.
 I never felt so alone in my whole life.
-Never before and never since have I felt so far away from anything familiar and so alone as I did then, in the dead of winter, late at night, in a Russian bus, driving across the frozen tundra.
+Never before and never since have I felt so alone and so far away from anything familiar as I did then, in the dead of winter, late at night, in a Russian bus, driving across the frozen tundra.